Naseeb Apna Apna (1986 film)

 Naseeb Apna Apna is a 1986 Indian Hindi-language drama film starring Rishi Kapoor, Farah Naaz and Radhika.
 It is a remake of the 1982 Tamil film Gopurangal Saivathillai.
+The film was a box office success.

 Plot

 Chando is an innocent girl who does not look beautiful, especially with the hairstyle that makes her look facially ugly.
 However, her father diligently tries to find a groom for her.
 Kishan is a young salesman who has many dreams about his life and his life partner, but is very scared of his dominant father Bhim.
 Kishan's father and Chando's father Ramlal are close friends.
 Seeing his friend's struggle to marry off his daughter, Bhim arranges Kishan and Chando’s marriage without his consent.
 Kishan gets angry upon his father's decision and is further shocked to see his ugly wife-to-be Chando, who is dark skinned and lacks social graces.
 However, scared of his father, he reluctantly and unwillingly marries her.
 Kishan absolutely hates to live with Chando to the point that he doesn’t even sleep with her, but innocent Chando does not realize her husband's hatred and continues to serve her duties as a loyal wife.

 Meanwhile, Kishan gets an award for best performance in his job and leaves to receive a medal.
-He meets an extremely beautiful and attractive woman, Radha, from Bombay, who is also an award winner.
+He meets an extremely beautiful and attractive woman, Radha, from Mumbai, who is also an award winner.
 When he returns to his office, he finds that one of his friends is transferred to Bombay, but is not willing to go.
-Kishan uses this opportunity to escape from his father and ugly wife and opts for the transfer to Bombay instead of him.
-At Bombay he accidentally lands up in Radha's house and stays there but never discloses that he is already married.
+Kishan uses this opportunity to escape from his father and ugly wife and opts for the transfer to Mumbai instead of him.
+At Mumbai he accidentally lands up in Radha's house and stays there but never discloses that he is already married.
 Radha and Kishan fall in love and marry.

 Kishan's father threatens his son to take Chando with him, and so Kishan unwillingly takes her with him to Bombay.
-But on reaching Bombay, he finds Radha has come to receive him and leaves Chando at the railway station alone and goes away with Radha.
+But on reaching Mumbai, he finds Radha has come to receive him and leaves Chando at the railway station alone and goes away with Radha.
 But when he goes back to the station to find Chando, he cannot find her, but instead he meets her in his house as a maid.
 Chando finds that her husband has married another woman and is shocked.
 Chando was brought to Kishan's house by his brother-in-law Deepak.
 She does not tell the truth to anyone and decides to stay in their house, as a maid.